-If you want to hire a web designer in Nigeria, the questions you ask in your first meeting (and the series of meetings that follow) will go a long way to determine if the project will be a success or you will be looking for another web designer to redesign the website within a month.
+If you want to hire a web designer in Nigeria, the questions you ask in your first meeting (and the series of meetings that follow) will go a long way to determine if the project will be a success or you will be looking for another web designer to redesign the website within a month or year.

 If the web designer you want to hire cannot answer up to 20 out of these 25 questions below to your satisfaction, my simple advice is “don’t hire him” even if he is your pastor’s uncles’ brother’s sister.